1bertillo/cutadapt/README.md

-#CUTADAPT implementation is an OpenShift Cartridge
+#CUTADAPT implementation as an OpenShift Cartridge